ibelong2u/university-seminar-site/README.md

-# youth-empowerment-seminar
+# University Seminar Website
-Website for a University Program
+Simple website designed on Adobe Photoshop and developed on Adobe Dreamweaver.
+--
+Developed in 2009